Emblem of Hong Kong

-The Regional Emblem of the Hong Kong Special Administrative Region of the People's Republic of China came into use on 1 July 1997, after the transfer of the sovereignty of Hong Kong from the United Kingdom to the People's Republic of China.
+The Regional Emblem of the Hong Kong Special Administrative Region of the People's Republic of China came into use on 1 July 1997, after the handover of Hong Kong from the United Kingdom to the People's Republic of China.

-The emblem features the same design elements as the regional flag of Hong Kong in a circular setting.
+It features the same design elements as the regional flag of Hong Kong in a circular setting.
 The outer white ring is shown with the caption of the official name of the territory in Traditional Chinese and the English short form, "Hong Kong".

 History

 Colonial badge

 The colonial badge was in use since 1843 in one version or another until it was replaced by the coat of arms granted in 1959.
 Throughout several revisions, the idea of the badge remained.
 It depicted three merchants and a pile of cargo on a wharf on the left in the foreground.
-In the background there was a square-rigged ship and a Chinese junk in the harbour backed by conical hills.
+In the background there was a square-rigged ship and a Chinese junk in the harbour with a flag of the Qing dynasty backed by conical hills.
 Above was the royal arms of the United Kingdom.